 Historical Context

-Beyond lodging and dining, the What Cheer House developed an unusual cultural dimension.
+Beyond lodging and dining, the What Cheer House also developed an unusual cultural dimension.
 The building included a large reading room and library stocked with books and newspapers from around the world.
-In 1860 Woodward expanded the enterprise by opening a museum within the hotel, displaying natural history specimens, minerals, and curiosities gathered from across the Pacific.
+In 1860, Woodward expanded the enterprise by opening a museum within the hotel, displaying natural history specimens, minerals, and curiosities gathered from across the Pacific.

 Research and Practice